xiota/geany-preview/docs/Guide.md

 > When I rapidly resize the sidebar, the gray area sometimes becomes black.
 There are also black triangles in the corners of tooltips.

 This is most likely a problem with the GTK theme.

+> Why aren't saved tabs restored when opening the file manager with shortcut (PCManFM‑Qt)?

+PCManFM‑Qt does not restore saved tabs when launched with a specific folder.
+A workaround is to restore tabs before opening the folder.

+* Ensure the following PCManFM‑Qt settings are enabled:

+    * *Single window mode*
+    * *Reopen last window tabs in a new window*.

+* Set `file_manager_command`:

+    ```bash
+    sh -c 'if ! pgrep pcmanfm-qt ; then pcmanfm-qt & sleep 1 ; fi && pcmanfm-qt %d &'
+    ```

+* If PCManFM-Qt is used to manage the desktop, a more complicated command is needed.
+The following is for X11.

+    ```bash
+    sh -c 'if ! wmctrl -lx | grep -i pcmanfm-qt | grep -vq pcmanfm-desktop ; then pcmanfm-qt & sleep 1 ; fi && pcmanfm-qt %d &'
+    ```